 We’re very excited to have such a great group of speakers and presenters!

 Deanna Horsens is a classroom teacher, Google for Education Certified Trainer, and G Suite Admin at Florence-Carlton K-12 Schools.
 She serves on the district technology committee and enthusiastically leads the GAfE program.
-Mrs. Horsens has developed numerous interactive lessons, engaging activities, collaborative projects and electronic assessments.
-She is a featured educational technology presenter for conferences across the state of Montana and provides on site professional development.
+Mrs. Horsens has developed numerous interactive lessons, engaging activities, collaborative projects, and electronic assessments.
+She is a featured educational technology presenter for conferences across the state of Montana and provides on-site professional development.
 Mrs. Horsens strives to motivate, empower, and encourage fellow teachers.
 She is thrilled to share entertaining stories of success, some epic fails, and her teacher-created materials with you.

-2nd Grade Teacher at Big Sky School District
+MS/HS Science Teacher at Big Sky School District

 My name is Kate Eisele.
 This is my 3rd year as a teacher in the Big Sky School District.
 I have been involved in working in upper elementary, middle and high school classrooms for more than ten years in a variety of different contexts.
 I am a highly motivated, teacher and scientist who is committed to teaching and to the conservation of natural resources.
 It is my belief that the greatest responsibility of scientists is to share their knowledge and enthusiasm for their “science” with as many people as possible.
 Doing this means making learning fun, safe, and “hands-on”.